Building UI in StereoKit

 Then we’ll move over to the application step where we’ll do the rest of the UI code!

 We’ll start with a window titled “Window” that’s 20cm wide, and auto-resizes on the y-axis.
-The Units class is pretty helpful here, as it allows us to reason more visually about the units we’re using!
-StereoKit uses meters as its base unit, which look a little awkward, especially in the millimeter range.
+The U class is pretty helpful here, as it allows us to reason more visually about the units we’re using!
+StereoKit uses meters as its base unit, which look a little awkward as raw floats, especially in the millimeter range.

 We’ll also use a toggle to turn the window’s header on and off!
 The value from that toggle is passed in here via the showHeader field.